flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### What is the equivalent of a Grid?

-The closest equivalent of a `Grid` would be to use a `GridView`.
+The closest equivalent of a `Grid` would be a `GridView`.
 This is much more powerful than what you are used to in Xamarin.Forms.
-A `GridView` provides automatic scrolling when the content exceeds the its viewable space.
+A `GridView` provides automatic scrolling when the content exceeds its viewable space.

 {% prettify dart %}
   GridView.count(
     // Create a grid with 2 columns.
 If you change the scrollDirection to
     // horizontal, this would produce 2 rows.
     crossAxisCount: 2,
-    // Generate 100 Widgets that display their index in the List
+    // Generate 100 widgets that display their index in the List
     children: List.generate(100, (index) {
       return Center(
         child: Text(